 Consumer NZ offers a free and independent energy price comparison site called Powerswitch.
 A word of caution from us: you will see that Powerswitch doesn’t include Orcon.
 That’s because it can’t handle displaying bundle discounts.
 So please factor in any discounts (like the sweet 10% you get with us) if you use the comparison tool.

 Electricity charges consist of two components – a Fixed Daily charge (usually quoted in cents per day), and a Variable Usage charge (usually quoted in cents per unit of kWh [kilowatt hours]).
 Each bill has cost that’s made up of the fixed charge multiplied by the number of days within the billing period, and the variable charge multiplied by the power used over the period (or an estimate of this number).
 In some cases, you may have more than one variable charge related to different types of supply

 Electricity retailers are charged a levy by the Electricity Authority.
 Your old bill may show an “EA Levy”.
-The EA levy is small and we have chosen to include it within our variable charges rather than splitting it out separately.
+The EA levy is small and we have chosen to include it in our variable charges rather than splitting it out separately.